emf-creaf/forestindicators/index.md

 Two *vignettes* are included [here](https://emf-creaf.github.io/forestindicators/articles/)
+illustrate:

-illustrate: (1) how to use the R package to estimate indicators; and (2) how to define new indicators.
+1. How to use the R package to estimate indicators
+2. How to define new indicators.

 ## Volume/biomass allometric functions